FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/PassPort_AM_CSD.md

    </tbody>
 </table>

-For more information on customizing the CSD file, refer to the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> PassPort
-AM documentation available at [support.axway.com]().
+For more information on customizing the CSD file, refer to the {{< TransferCFT/companyname  >}} PassPort AM documentation available at [support.axway.com]().

 Related topics